project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 Once the Sunbird services are set up, lets access the keycloak by following these steps:
 - For accessing Keycloak administration panel, you need to set right the URL address by changing the default URL to configured URL address.

-- This is an example of default URL :      **https://ab009.effgg.com/auth/admin**
+This is an example of default URL :      **https://ab009.effgg.com/auth/admin**
 - Since you might have configured your URL address with some desired text, you need to replace the default URL address text with your   configured URL text.
-- After replacing with the example configured URL text,
+- After replacing with the example configured URL text.

-- This is an example your configured URL : **https://xxxxxx.yyyyyy.com/auth/admin**
+This is an example your configured URL : **https://xxxxxx.yyyyyy.com/auth/admin**

 Where xxxxx and yyyy represent the characters of your configured URL text.